IO-Design-Team/hive_ce_docs/deprecated/hive_object.md

+!> Usage of `HiveObject` requires that your model classes have mutable fields.
+Prefer using immutable model classes instead.

 # HiveObject

 When you store custom objects in Hive you can extend `HiveObject` to manage your objects easily.`HiveObject` provides the key of your object and useful helper methods like `save()` or `delete()`.